FOUND SUBJECTS at the Moonspeaker

 A Cri de Coeur: WTF, Firefox?
 (2015-09-23)

 I have been watching mozilla with a jaundiced eye for some time now, admittedly.
 It wasn't always like that.
 No indeed.
 It used to be that release notes for new versions of firefox went unread, and I happily allowed auto-updating and didn't mind the times firefox went memory-daft or the period of releases when it crashed at random intervals.
 Not being tied into lots of web-based tools or on-line gaming, many of the issues firefox could raise for others didn't bother me.
 The things that did bother me had to do with current systemic problems with the web, not the web browser.
-(That's an essay/rant for another day.)
+(That's an essay/rant for another day – in fact several of them, see On the Trouble With the Web 1, 2, and 3.)
 Firefox updates didn't break things, mess with my settings, or add third party crap that I didn't want in the first place.
 It was awesome and decently trustworthy.
 Then things began to go wrong.

 The gutless decision to put DRM into firefox was a deep disappointment, but at the least I could block the plug ins and prevent them from ever running.
 I didn't like having the new code installed at all, and was angered to discover there was a windows version without the code, but no such alternatives for any other platforms.
 Then mozilla announced the pending change to the add-on ecosystem, the very thing that is helping make the web usable at all at this point.
 That is not a change I am interested in participating in.
 Then another update introduced pocket, a tool I do not use and do not want, and worse yet was third party code.
 It took way too much time sorting out how to disable it and purge it from my bookmarks menu.